smythp/twitter-workshop/README.md

 	python api.py

-If you see the name of your Twitter account, everything is working!
+If you see the name of your Twitter account, everything is working!\n 8\.
-8\.
 Once you have the api.py script working, open it with your editor and try uncommenting some of the other lines at the bottom.
 You should be able to post a tweet to your account and to perform a Twitter search.